 4 hours; 4 credits

 Mathematics 1201, 1206 and 2201 constitute a three-term sequence.
 Mathematics 1201 is an introduction to calculus: limits and continuity; derivatives and integrals of algebraic, exponential, logarithmic, and trigonometric functions of one variable; methods of numerical approximation, and applications of the derivative to mathematics, physics, engineering, biology, chemistry, and other fields.
-(Not open to students who have completed Mathematics 3.20 or 4.10.)
+STEM variant course - Satisfies Pathways Required Core Math and Quantitative Reasoning requirement.

 The City University reserves the right, because of changing conditions,

 to make modifications of any nature in academic programs and requirements

 of the university and its constituent colleges without advanced notice.

 Students are advised to consult regularly with college and department counselors

 Access the college's current and recent course bulletins.